anjalihansda16/Business-Performance-Report/README.md

 ![Customer Purchase Frequency](https://github.com/anjalihansda16/Business-Performance-Report/blob/master/viz/Purchase_Frequency.png)

 Each bin represents the frequency of distinct customers based on their total purchases, grouped in intervals of 5.
-- The first bin has a huge count of 3,224 customers, indicating that the majority of customers made between 1 and 5 purchases.
+- The first bin has a huge count of 3,114 customers, i.e. 74% of the customers made purchases between 1 and 5.
-- The second bin (6–10 purchases) has 713 customers, which is a significant drop-off from the first bin.
+- The second bin (6–10 purchases) has 713 customers at 16.9%, which is a significant drop-off from the first bin.
-- Beyond the 10th bin (50+ purchases), the counts become negligible, with very few customers making extremely high numbers of purchases.
+- Beyond the 10th bin (50+ purchases) with less than 0.1%, the counts become negligible, with very few customers making extremely high numbers of purchases.

 ### Cohort Analysis
 ![Cohort Analysis for Repeat Purchase](viz/Cohort_Analysis.png)